 Reports or referrals of possible child abuse and neglect are generally received by child protective services intake staff.
 Often, statewide, toll-free hotlines are used to receive calls.
 In some cases, reports are received by local police departments.
 Staff use criteria to decide if the report should be accepted for investigation or assessment; these are often called screened-in reports.
 Reports that do not meet the criteria may be screened out and referred to other services.
+Resources include State and local examples.

 Measurement Tools for Child Welfare